flexiondotorg/slim-aios/README.md

 ### What is the default username and password:

-This is the default username and password for logging into Retro Home via SSH or the desktop.
+This is the default username and password for logging into Slim.AI OS via SSH or the desktop.

   * Username: `slimdevops`